RWS/studio-api-docs/apiconcepts/filetypesupport/bil_implementing_the_file_sniffer.md

 ![LanguagesAutoDeteced](images/LanguagesAutoDeteced.jpg)

 When the language pair has been programmatically determined by the sniffer, the user does not have to select the source/target language combination manually upon opening the file.
-The language pair will be displayed in the status bar of <Var:ProductName>, e.g.:
+The language pair will be displayed in the status bar of Var:ProductName, e.g.:

 ![LanguagePair](images/LanguagePair.jpg)